thequietlife/cyber-threat-intelligence/assets/notes.md

 | 9.
 Candid Admission of Mistakes | review performance to search for improved practices as well as to study mistakes |

 Next
-2. Sherman Kent and the Profession of Intelligence Analysis, Occasional Papers: Volume 1, Number 5
 3. Sergio Caltagirone, Industrial Control Threat Intelligence Whitepaper
 4. Intelligence Cycle
 5. Richards J. Heuer's Psychology of Intelligence Analysis (big book)